Project Overview

 - Stage 1 Registered Report given 'In Principle Acceptance' at Child Development

-In this ongoing project we aim to investigate a fundamental feature of human social cognition: Theory of Mind (ToM), or the ability to ascribe mental states to agents.
-One of the central tests for ToM is the false belief task, in which the participant needs to predict how an agent will act on the basis of her/his (mis)representation of the world.
-Using a false belief task (3D-animated videos), we ask if infants (18- to 27-month-olds) and adults show anticipatory looking that reflects the false belief of another agent.
-Our contributors include the authors of the original studies and of previous replication attempts, as well researchers from diverse theoretical orientations (e.g., nativist and core knowledge, dual process, conceptual change and skeptics).
-Following the anticipatory looking study, we hope to continue the project with other measures such as Violation of Expectation, and interactive tasks.
+In this project, we investigate a fundamental feature of human social cognition: Theory of Mind (ToM), the ability to ascribe mental states to agents.
+One of the central tests for ToM is the false belief task, which requires participants to predict an agent’s action based on her/his (mis)representation of the world.
+Using a false belief task implemented through 3D-animated videos, we examine whether toddlers (18- to 27-month-olds) and adults show anticipatory looking indicating false belief ascription to another agent.
+Our team includes the authors of the original studies as well as researchers who conducted previous replication attempts.
+Our consortium brings together scholars from a wide range of theoretical perspectives.

 Project Leads